New Honda Jazz showcases hybrid tech and front-centre airbags for the first time

 The cabin has been given a clean, minimalist interior, with an emphasis on utility, practicality and functionality.
 Front passengers benefit from Honda's newly developed body stabilising seat frame that increases comfort levels and provides greater lumbar support.

 Tech has also been given a significant boost, with a user-focused dashboard incorporating a slim instrument panel that sweeps horizontally across the cabin.
 The central HMI 9-inch touchscreen supports Apply CarPlay and Android Auto, while the 7in full TFT instrument cluster – included as standard – is simple and easy to read.
 The infotainment will also be available with swipe controls, while below it you’ll find a revised set of heater and aircon controls.

 Tech doesn’t stop with connectivity either; there’s a host of new safety features including Collision Mitigation Brake system and Adaptive Cruise Control.
 The former detects pedestrians and cyclists at night, and can steer the car to avoid a collision.

 The next-generation hybrid Jazz, which will be available in Europe from summer 2020, will spearhead the brand's commitment to see all its car model ranges in Europe electrified by 2022.
-Prices will be announced closer to the on-sale date.
+Prices are yet to be revealed.